How to fix an iPhone that’s not connecting to Wi-Fi

 If your phone detects a problem when you try to connect to a network, the issue will often show up under the Wi-Fi network's name with the alert No Internet Connection.
 For detailed information about the issue, tap the Wi-Fi network name.

-Airplane Mode automatically disables all your network connections — including your Wi-Fi — which prevents you from connecting to any Wi-Fi network.
-If you recently traveled, went to a movie, or otherwise needed to quiet your phone, Airplane mode might still be turned on.
+Airplane Mode disables all network connections — including Wi-Fi — preventing you from connecting to any network.
+If you recently traveled, went to a movie, or used this setting to preserve your battery, there’s a chance Airplane mode is still turned on.

-Here’s how to check Airplane Mode settings on your iPhone or iPad:
+Here’s how to use Settings to check Airplane Mode on your iPhone or iPad:

 Go to Settings > Airplane Mode.